By Chloe Ashton | July 1 2020

 While Burgundy usually reaps the reward of Bordeaux’s losses, both regions ceded market share in the first quarter of 2020.
 Instead, Italy and the Rest of the World indices have doubled their respective 2019 market shares in 2020 thus far.
 No doubt propelled by Barolo 2016 and Brunello 2015 campaigns, the former index has risen from 9 percent in 2019, to 15 percent in 2020 (year to date), now matching Burgundy’s share (fig 3).

-It is possible that a shift in consumer priorities, brought on by the coronavirus outbreak toward the end of the quarter, has added to regional diversification.
-Will Hargrove, head of fine wine at Corney & Barrow, tells me, “The virus itself has seen people focus on wine for drinking now (new purchases, as well as deliveries from their own reserves).”
+It is possible that a shift in consumer priorities in the wine market, brought on by the coronavirus outbreak toward the end of the quarter, has added to regional diversification.
+Will Hargrove, head of fine wine at Corney & Barrow, tells me, “Coronavirus itself has seen people focus on wine for drinking now (new purchases, as well as deliveries from their own reserves).”
 Amid a weak secondary market for wine at the higher end, exploration has been a noticeable consumer trend.
 “People are viewing this as a chance to try things and shop in a more eclectic fashion,” Hargrove explains.
 He cites two Italian examples—Etna and Barolo—as well as New Zealand and Germany as discovery segments.

 A further good news story for 2020 is the retail sector.
 As bars and restaurants across the world began to close throughout the first quarter, retail sales have surged, with some shops reporting “Christmas-level figures” for March and April.
 Zachys confirms that “retail business has been very strong,” but adds a caveat: “The biggest change is, while we are selling more bottles, the average order value is lower, which is very reminiscent of 2008.”